 You also must make a concerted effort to assess their personalities, regardless of how glowing their resumes might be.
 That means asking the hard questions about strengths, weaknesses, and how they approach the art of sales.

 Unsurprisingly, the probing nature of interviews can be so uncomfortable that some business owners end up abandoning them altogether and taking a chance on someone.
-This is where a reputable sales recruitment agency can step in and guarantee you thoroughness throughout the hiring process.
+This is where national sales recruiters can step in and guarantee you thoroughness throughout the hiring process.

 It’s only reasonable to expect there to be an adjustment period at any new job, and your new sales hires are no exception.
 They will need time to get used to how you run your business before finding their groove.
 But all too often, business owners are too quick to overwhelm new salespeople with work, or too busy to carve time out of their busy days to play an educational role.